-9.1 This Policy will be reviewed every 3 years by-the Leasehold Management Senior Specialist and/or the author of the policy the person who is in the job role of the author.
-If necessary, this policy will be reviewed sooner to incorporate legislative, regulatory, best practice developments, council decisions or address operational issues.
+9.1 This policy will be reviewed every 3 years by the Leasehold Management Senior Specialist and/or the author of the policy.
+If necessary, this policy will be reviewed sooner to incorporate legislative, regulatory, best practice developments, Council decisions or to address operational issues.